 Craft an Instagram Story

 Another way to reach your followers on Instagram is through an Instagram Story.
 If you publish a story, your account's profile picture will appear in a circle above your followers' feeds.
 A Story can be single photo or video or a series of photos and videos.
-Stories are temporary and expire after 24 hours.
+An Instagram Story is temporary and expires after 24 hours unless you choose to make it a Story Highlight or archive it.

 To add a Story, click the camera button at the top left of your Instagram Home screen.
 Media choices include: